houjt24-ux/paper/README.md

-# We propose a Mixup data augmentation method that combines shared subspace information.
-The code will be made publicly available upon acceptance of the paper.
+# We propose an SSMixup data augmentation method that utilizes the shared subspace information in medical images for data enhancement.
+Our code will be made publicly available upon acceptance of the paper.